alexjust-data/Agentic_AI_Engineering/notebooks/week3_crew/README.md

   llm: openai/gpt-4o-mini
 ```

-**Financial Researcher:**
+**Stock Picker:**
-Given the trending companies, provides detailed, expert analysis of each one in a structured report.
+Given all research, picks the single best company for investment.
+Notifies the user and provides a detailed report.
+Avoids duplicate picks.

 ```yml
 stock_picker: